libp2p/specs/ROADMAP.md

 have a TLS certificate signed by a trusted certificate authority.
 In addition WebRTC includes hole punching capabilities.

-**Why?** In most p2p networks the majority of nodes does not have a signed TLS certificate.
+**Why?** In most p2p networks the majority of nodes do not have a signed TLS certificate.
 With WebRTC browsers will thus be able to connect to these previously unreachable nodes.
 In addition, being able to hole punch allows browsers to connect to nodes behind firewalls and NATs e.g. other browsers.
+Note that the former, namely connecting without trusted TLS certificate, can as well be achieved with the [WebTransport](#✈️-webtransport) protocol.

 **Links:**